-Survey Definition of population Understanding WPI Economics analysis of Understanding Society uses Wave 12 (2022) of the Society survey and follows the technical definition of facing hunger and hardship.
-Family Resources WPI Economics analysis of the Family Resources Survey uses the 2022/23 survey Survey and follows the technical definition of facing hunger and hardship.
-English Housing WPI Economics analysis of the English Housing Survey uses the 2022 survey and Survey looks at the bottom quintile of the AHC equivalised income distribution Surveys of people Trussell analysis of various surveys of people receiving Universal Credit receiving conducted by YouGov on Trussell's behalf.
-58% of people facing hunger and Universal Credit hardship are from families receiving Universal Credit.
+Survey Definition of population Understanding Society (UKHLS) WPI Economics analysis of Understanding Society uses Wave 12 (2022) of the sur-vey and follows the technical definition of facing hunger and hardship.
+Family Resources Survey WPI Economics analysis of the Family Resources Survey uses the 2022/23 survey and follows the technical definition of facing hunger and hardship.
+English Housing Survey WPI Economics analysis of the English Housing Survey uses the 2022 survey and looks at the bottom quintile of the AHC equivalised income distribution.
+Surveys of people receiving Universal Credit Trussell analysis of various surveys of people receiving Universal Credit conducted by YouGov on Trussell's behalf.
+58% of people facing hunger and hardship are from families receiving Universal Credit.